Painting Supplies for Beginners

 Canvas

-Canvas Paper is great place to start and a lot less expensive than a pack of normal canvases.
-You can also start with a pack or two of flat canvases from small to medium sizes.
-This will work just fine until you know what future projects you’ll be working on!
-These will be great for studies and getting the basics down without breaking the bank.
+Canvas paper is a great place to start and a lot less expensive than a pack of normal canvases.
+You can usually find canvas paper in the same isle as the sketch books.
+You could also start with a pack or two of flat canvases in small and medium sizes.
+These are also a bit cheaper, and will take up less space in your painting area.
+Both of these options will work just fine until you know what future projects you’ll be working on and feel ready to buy bigger, more expensive canvases.
+These are great options for early studies and getting the basics down without breaking the bank.

 Easel

-Working without an easel is fine but it can be very annoying, the stability that comes from an easel is really helpful.
-There are plenty of beginner friendly and inexpensive easels that will last you some time.
-Consider the size of canvas you plan to work on and find something simple that will suit your projects best.
-If you are not ready to pick up an easel, you can simply work on a flat surface but be sure to lay something down like paper underneath your canvas to protect your surface from the paints.
+The stability that comes from an easel is exceptionally useful as you learn to paint, and there are plenty of beginner friendly and inexpensive easels that will last you some time.
+Consider the size of canvas you plan to work on and find something simple that will suit your needs and beginner projects best based on your chosen canvas size.
+Again, you can always find a beginner friendly easel, but I would recommend going into a store or reading reviews closely to make sure it isn’t poorly made.
+If you are not ready to pick up an easel, you can simply work on a flat surface, but be sure to lay something down underneath your canvas, like paper, to protect your surface from the paint.

 Pallet

-I love my pallet because I get to see all of the colors I’ve used over the last few years, but when I started out I always used paper plates.
-Pallets can range from plastic, wood, glass or ceramic and many will last you for years.
-Getting started you’ll just need a small plastic or wood pallet, but you can always makeshift a pallet with the glass of an old picture frame or another smooth flat surface you don’t mind destroying.
+I love my pallet because I get to see all of the colors I’ve used over the last few years, but honestly, when I started out, I used paper plates.
+Pallets come in plastic, wood, glass or ceramic and any of these options will likely last you for years.
+Getting started you’ll want a small/medium pallet.
+You can either buy a simple wood pallet, or you can makeshift one with an old picture frame or another smooth flat surface that you don’t mind destroying.

-A designated painting cup to clean off brushes between different colors is important (p.s. don’t drink out of this cup anymore, its only for painting now).
-You can use an old mug, a mason jar, or any container that will hold water and allow you to rinse off your brush between colors, again use something that will be designated for painting, you don’t want to drink out of a cup that has paint residue and chemicals all over it.
+A designated painting cup to clean off brushes between different colors is important for acrylics in particular (p.s. don’t drink out of this cup anymore, it’s only for painting now).
+Use an old mug, a mason jar, or any container that will hold water and allows you to effectively rinse off your brushes between colors.
+Again, use something that you don’t mind using only for painting, you don’t want to drink out of a cup that has paint residue and chemicals all over it.
+If you are painting in oil and will be using spirits or slow dry mediums, you can simply use a small dish.

 Overview